IEEE 802.19: Overview

 Not that the IEEE 802.16 and IEEE 802.22 Working Groups have been merged into the IEEE 802.15 Working Group.

 When a new standard (or amendment to a standard) for an unlicensed wireless network is being developed the working group may develop a Coexistence Assessment (CA) document that is reviewed the IEEE 802.19 WG.
 In addition to evaluating CA documents, The IEEE 802.19 Working Group has produced 2 standards to date:

 The most recent standard produced by the IEEE 802.19 Working Group was published in 2021: IEEE Std 802.19.3 is a recommended practice that provides guidance on the implementation, configuration, and commissioning of systems sharing spectrum between IEEE Std 802.11ah™-2016 and IEEE Std 802.15.4™ smart utility networking (SUN) frequency shift keying (FSK) physical layer (PHY) operating in sub-1 GHz frequency bands.
-The EEE Std 802.15.4™ smart utility networking (SUN) frequency shift keying (FSK) physical layer (PHY) is commonly referred to as 802.15.4g in the wireless industry.
+The IEEE Std 802.15.4™ smart utility networking (SUN) frequency shift keying (FSK) physical layer (PHY) is commonly referred to as 802.15.4g in the wireless industry.

-Previously, the IEEE 802.19 Working Group produced IEEE Std 802.19.1, publi8shed in 2018, which provides radio technology independent methods for network-based coexistence among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices.
+Previously, the IEEE 802.19 Working Group produced IEEE Std 802.19.1, published in 2018, which provides radio technology independent methods for network-based coexistence among dissimilar or independently operated networks of unlicensed devices and dissimilar unlicensed devices.
 IEEE Std 802.19.1 defines methods for systems using geo-location capable devices operating under general authorization such as TV band White Spaces, the 5 GHz license-exempt bands and the general authorized access the 3.5 GHz bands.